-We also draw the Commission's attention to the fact that state housing authorities currently calculate rents on the basis of market rent while charging based on a proportion of low incomes.
-SHAs are the only social housing entity able to charge full market rent to social housing tenants.
-It recognises the need to keep housing at an affordable threshold for those in it.
-The important element of the cost of social housing isn't the rent level but the cost of subsidy by government.
-Rents are subsidised in social housing because markets don't supply housing at an affordable cost to low income and often high need tenants.
+We also draw the Productivity Commission's attention to the fact that State housing authorities currently calculate rents on the basis of market rent levels while charging rents based on a percentage of household income.
+State housing authorities are the only social housing entities able to charge full market rent to social housing tenants1 recognising the need to keep housing at an affordable threshold.
+The important element of the cost of social housing is not the rent level but the cost of subsidy by governments.
+Rents are subsidised in social housing because markets do not supply housing at an affordable cost to low income tenants.

-That many households in private rental experience much worse after housing poverty is due to the failure of market rental housing to generate supply at price points affordable to low income tenants not a fault of the social housing system.
+That many households in private rental experience much worse after housing poverty is due to the failure of market rental housing to generate supply at price points affordable to low income tenants, rather than a fault of the social housing system.